List of Billboard Easy Listening number ones of 1967

-Adult Contemporary is a chart published by Billboard ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
-In 1967, 18 songs topped the chart, then published under the title Easy Listening, based on playlists submitted by easy listening radio stations and sales reports submitted by stores.
+In 1967, Billboard magazine published a chart ranking the top-performing songs in the United States in the easy listening market.
+The listing has undergone various name changes and since 1996 has been published under the title Adult Contemporary.
+In 1967, 18 songs topped the chart, which at the time was entitled Easy Listening, based on playlists submitted by easy listening radio stations and sales reports submitted by stores.